criyle/caddy-notifier/README.md

 {
     "operation": "event",
     "channels": ["a list of channel_name"],
+    "seq": 123,
-    "payload": { event content }
+    "payload": { "event content":  "can be any valid JSON structure" }
 }
 ```

-When a subscriber subscribes to multiple channel in the list, the event will be sent out once.
+When a subscriber subscribes to multiple channel in the list, the event will be sent out once. `seq` is the sequential increasing `id` to resume subscription and should be provided with `resume` request.

 #### caddy-notifier to backend